eurocontrol-bada/pybada/README.md

 BADA and pyBADA are developed and maintained by [EUROCONTROL](https://www.eurocontrol.int/).

-This project is licensed under the European Union Public License v1.2 - see the [LICENSE](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) file for details.
+This project is released under the European Union Public License v1.2 - see the [LICENSE](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) file for details.